MacielBarbero/Portfolio/README.md

 # Portfolio English Version.
-Greetings, in this small showcase of my work, you will discover three sections:
+Greetings, in this small showcase of my work, you will discover two sections:

 ## *Data Analysis*:
 Contains two examples of analyses done with Python using the "business" and "exams" datasets.
 You can view them directly on Deepnote using the following links: